 There is liaison between primary schools and TGGS to ensure a smooth handover and we run an enhanced transition programme for all students identified by their primary school as requiring support for their SEND.
-Details of any issues are discussed by lead professionals in both institutions.
-Additionally, we work in partnership with others to promote a smooth transition for example:
+Details of anyissues are discussed by lead professionals in both institutions.
+Additionally, we work in partnershipwith others to promote a smooth transition for example:

 - Liaising with the SENDCos from the school / setting to promote a consistent approach. - Liaison and support is available for students and parents and carers throughout this process of change. - A transition document is received from primary schools and any information is acted upon. - For students transferring to another setting documentation is prepared and the new institution is contacted. - For those students moving into Further Education (Key Stage 5) who require SEN Support or who are in receipt of an EHCP, information is shared with the receiving setting or school to support the transition.
-The school agrees with students and parents the information to be shared as part of this

-- planning process in order to make a successful transition into adulthood, whether into employment, further or higher education or training. - Enhanced transition with additional visits is offered to all students identified as requiring SEN support at transition.
+The school agrees with students and parents the information to be shared as part of this planning process in order to make a successful transition into adulthood, whether into employment, further or higher education or training.
+Our careers programme prioritises students with SEND for careers appointments and our careers curriculum meets the Gatsby benchmarks.